closebox73/applying-theme/README.md

   and then overwrite old city_id in weather.sh

-- Install all font in fonts folder
+- Install all font in fonts folder<br />
-		- by open ttf file and click install
+		- by open ttf file and click install<br />
-		- or copy/move the ttf file to `~/.fonts
+		- or copy/move the ttf file to `~/.fonts`

 	then update font cache by command :